KartikeyaLab/Luna/README.md

 Once the frontend is loaded in your browser:

 1.  **Voice Input:** If your browser supports it and you grant microphone access, Luna will start listening.
 You can speak your commands or questions.
 The "Microphone Status" will indicate when Luna is listening or speaking.
-2.  **Text Input:** Type your message into the text field at the bottom of the page and press Enter or click the send button (if a button is present in a more enhanced UI).
-3.  **Observe Responses:** Luna's text responses will appear in the chat container with a typing animation.
+2.  **Observe Responses:** Luna's text responses will appear in the chat container with a typing animation.
 If Luna is configured to speak, you will also hear the response.
-4.  **Set Reminders:** Use natural language like "remind me to call John in 1 hour".
+3.  **Set Reminders:** Use natural language like "remind me to call John in 1 hour".
 The reminder will be displayed in the "Reminder" section when it's triggered.
-5.  **Play Music:** Try commands like "play some music" (assuming you have audio files configured in the backend).
+4.  **Play Music:** Try commands like "play some music" (assuming you have audio files configured in the backend).
-6.  **Web and YouTube Search:** Use commands like "open google and search for the weather" or "open youtube and search for funny cats".
+5.  **Web and YouTube Search:** Use commands like "open google and search for the weather" or "open youtube and search for funny cats".
-7.  **Play YouTube Videos:** Try "play relaxing jazz on youtube".
+6.  **Play YouTube Videos:** Try "play relaxing jazz on youtube".